Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 Older Windows PC

-If your computer is not worth the trouble of selling due having a low resale value, then consider donating it to a local thrift store (like Goodwill Industries) - be sure to get a receipt for your donation and save it for filing for a charitable tax write-off when you do your taxes!
+If your computer is not worth the trouble of selling due to having a low resale value, then consider donating it to a local thrift store (like Goodwill Industries) - be sure to get a receipt for your donation and save it for filing for a charitable tax write-off when you do your taxes!

 Other options include contacting your local school district to see if they accept donations of modern, but out of date, computers for use by students.